007VICKY007/Gen-AI-Enhanced-Decentralized-Credential-Verfication/README.md

 ```

 ## Troubleshooting
-- **MetaMask Connection Issue**: Ensure MetaMask is connected to the correct network.
+- **MetaMask Issues**: Ensure MetaMask is connected to the correct network.
 - **Smart Contract Errors**: Recompile and redeploy the contracts if there are ABI changes.
-- **Backend/Frontend Issues**: Check environment variables and API endpoints for misconfiguration.
+- **API Endpoint Errors**: Verify that environment variables are correctly configured.

 ## Contributing
-Feel free to open an issue or submit a pull request for any improvements or suggestions.
+Contributions are welcome!
+Please feel free to open issues or submit pull requests for any suggestions or improvements.

 ## License
-This project is licensed under the Team Martians License.
+This project is licensed under the [Team Martians License](LICENSE.md).

+## Important Note
+The project cannot run without proper installation of dependencies.
+If any required package is missing, the project will not function as expected.
+Ensure all the prerequisites and configurations are correctly set up before running the project.

 ---

-# Import Note :
-The Project cannot Work Without Proper Installation Any One Packages are Miss Whole project did Not Run